femigolu/giles-interop-user-private-discovery/draft-party-mimi-user-private-discovery.md

 ## Functional Requirements

-For a given messaging service identity handle (Phone number or alphanumeric UserID):
+For a given messaging service identity handle (phone number or alphanumeric UserID):

-1. P0 Return receiver service ID to send message payload: can be mapped to endpoints for message delivery and key distribution using standard mechanism -> e.g. [Platform1.org/send/](matrix.org/send/), [Platform1.org/kds](matrix.org/kds)
+1. **Endpoint discovery**: discover receiver service IDs to retrieve public key material and send message payload e.g. [Platform1.org/send/](matrix.org/send/), [Platform1.org/kds](matrix.org/kds)

-2. P0 Return optional default receiver service ID user preference for a given PN/UserID (e.g. default:Platform1.org)
+2. **Default service discovery**: Discover optional default receiver service ID user preference for a given PN/UserID (e.g. default:Platform1.org)

+3. **Global uniqueness**: Fully-qualified service identifiers should be globally unique

+4. **Key verification (P1)**: Provide an independently trusted party to assert and verify the association between a public key and a UserID

 ## Privacy Requirements

-1. P0 Resolver service should not learn the PN/UserID a client is querying for (i.e. who is sending a message to who)
+1. **Social graph**: Resolver or discovery services should not learn the PN/UserID a client is querying for (i.e. who is sending a message to who)

-2. P0 Resolver service should not learn the public identity of the querying client.
+2. **Querying user identity**: A resolver service should not default to sharing the querying user identity with other resolver services when it requires their help for discovery

-3. P0 Resolver service should not learn the exact timing of when a message is sent
+3. **Metadata**: Resolver service should not learn the exact timing of when a message is sent

+## Other Non-functional Requirements

+1. No single entity should be financially responsible for resolving all identity queries (e.g. even within a geographical region)

+2. Costs for each participating entity of storing and querying key records should be proportional to their number of participating users

+3. Performance should support each client querying each of their contacts at least once every 24 hours

-## Privacy Non-requirement
+## Non-requirements

-Hiding service reachability.
+1. **Hiding service reachability**: This is the link between a UserID and a service.
 All major E2EE messaging services already publish unACL'd reachability information without opt-out i.e. +16501234567, reachable on Messages, Whatsapp, Telegram (not including name or any other info).
 Therefore this should not be a goal (and would not be feasible to implement).

+2. **Hiding the value of UserIDs or public keys**: e.g. the existence of the PN, +16501234567

+3. **Hiding the association between a public key and a UserID**: e.g. PN +16501234567 has pubkey x

+4. **Contact lookup by name** (or anything except username)

 # Proposed solution